AppDaemon/appdaemon/docs/APPGUIDE.rst

 Note that use of ``get_plugin_api()`` is not necessary to access multiple instances of the same API type - that can be achieved using namespaces only.

-This stle of method invocation can also be used as an alternative to the ``self`` style:
+This style of method invocation can also be used as an alternative to the ``self`` style:

 .. code:: python